Can You Take Delta 8 On A Plane? TSA Rules For Flying With Gummies Explained

 Will TSA agents know what Delta 8 is?

 Yes, TSA agents are increasingly aware of Delta 8 THC products as they become more popular.
-While their primary focus is security threats rather than cannabis products, they may recognize Delta 8 labels or packaging, especially as more travelers carry hemp-derived wellness products.
+While their primary focus remains security threats rather than cannabis products, they may recognize Delta 8 labels or packaging, especially as more travelers carry hemp-derived wellness products.

 How much Delta 8 can you fly with?